Sarnath…..Where Lord Buddha Taught Dharma

 How to Reach Sarnath/Varanasi by Air

 One of the important domestic airports of India is Varanasi from where you can reach Sarnath.
 Almost all public and private airlines operate flights on regular basis to Varanasi linking it to cities like Mumbai, Khajuraho, Chennai and Delhi.
-Varanasi can also be reached from Katmandu.
+Travelers can also reach Varanasi from Kathmandu.

 How to Reach Sarnath/Varanasi by Road

-Varanasi, being an important tourist destination, is well linked to other cities in India.
+As an important tourist destination, Varanasi is well linked to other cities in India.
 Number of Government owned buses connect Sarnath to the adjoining cities.
-Many cities of Uttar Pradesh like Allahabad, Mathura, Agra, Lucknow, Kanpur etc have Private A/C and non A/C deluxe buses running on Varanasi route.
+Many cities of Uttar Pradesh like Allahabad, Mathura, Agra, Lucknow, Kanpur etc. have Private A/C and non A/C deluxe buses running on Varanasi route.

 How to Reach Sarnath/Varanasi by Train

 A small railway station connecting Sarnath to Gorakhpur and Varanasi is located in Sarnath.
-Varanasi Junction is the major railway station, which is situated 10 Kms away from the place.
-Varanasi Junction railway station is linked to all major cities of the country via trains.
+The major railway station, Varanasi Junction, is located 10 kilometers away from the place.
+Varanasi Junction railway station is linked to all major cities of India.

 Accomodation in Sarnath